krysjez/reddit-thingamajig/users.md

 ## Ming's journey

 - Ming founded /r/Singapore and left it to fester for a while.
-Now he's back and is facing complaints that the subreddit.
+Now he's back and is facing complaints that the subreddit sucks.
 In fact, a new user just left, and she posted some statistics from a website that he is curious about.
 - Ming gets on his computer in case the website isn't mobile-friendly, and goes to the website.
-He sees that /r/Singapore is on the list of recently explored subs and v iews it.
+He sees that /r/Singapore is on the list of recently explored subs and views it.
 - It appears that his users are extremely downvote-happy, both on posts and on comments.
+They also have pretty low karma across reddit in general.
 In particular, /u/jerkface has downvoted every single post ever made on the sub.
 - He sees a special note to moderators in the corner and expands it.
 The note gives him some suggestions for what he can do based on the behavior that his users seem to be exhibiting.
+- He tries to close the note and finds a bug in the jQuery.
+He submits a bug report to the creators.
 - Ming goes back to the subreddit and posts a new mod post warning people against excessive downvoting and the hazing of new members.
 He also messages /u/jerkface with a warning, and the new user who left with an apology.
 He hopes that this will help.

 ## Ali's journey